 7. Do I have to compete as a team or can I compete individually?

-You can compete individually or as a team, what you choose to do is up to you.
-However, we want to recommend our contestants to team up – since two minds usually work better than one does.
-If you participate as a team, all participants must be registered in the competition when you upload your entry.
-Do not forget to add the co creators!
+You can compete individually or as a team, which option you choose is totally up to you.
+However, we recommend our contestants to team up, since two minds usually work better than one.

 8. Should I write in Swedish or English when competing?